 All images need a resolution of at least 300 dpi and should be supplied independently of the article, not embedded into the text itself.
 The files should be clearly labelled and an indication given as to where they should be placed in the text.
-The image should always be accompanied by a suitable caption.
+Print reproduction will usually be in black and white, whereas images can be in full colour in the online version.